GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

     }
 ```

 Save the changes (`Ctrl-S`) or build the project (use `Build -> Build Project` menu or the toolbar icon).
 The plugin picks up the changes, re-builds the project and image, and deploys the updated image to your Kubernetes cluster.
 You can watch the progress and deployment logs in the console window.
-Once the changes are propagated, we can confirm the updates by visiting the newly created endpoint:
+Once the changes are propagated, we can confirm the updates by visiting the newly created endpoint at [localhost:8080/greeting?name=User](http://localhost:8080/greeting?name=User):

 ![browser showing new greeting page of the application](docs/images/browser-greeting.png)